ArweaveTeam/arweave-js/README.md

 Arweave JS is the JavaScript/TypeScript SDK for interacting with the Arweave network and uploading data to the permaweb.
 It works in latest browsers and Node JS.

+**Note:** If you are planning to upload large batches of data transactions to the Arweave network, it is strongly advised that you use [ArBundles](https://github.com/Bundler-Network/arbundles) instead of transactions with Arweave.js.
+You can read about bundles and their advantages on the [Arwiki](https://arwiki.wiki/#/en/preview/WUAtjfiDQEIqhsUcHXIFTn5ZmeDIE7If9hJREBLRgak).

 - [Arweave JS](#arweave-js)
   - [Installation](#installation)
     - [NPM](#npm)